StefanJuenger/z11/README.md

 library(z11)
 ~~~

-For more details, please refer to the package vignette(s).
+For more details, please refer to [this package vignette](https://stefanjuenger.github.io/z11/articles/using-z11.html).